 As the most famous VPN around, you'd expect NordVPN to work great as a gaming VPN – and you'd be right.

-Our NordVPN review found the Panama-based provider delivered great speeds on any connection, and you'll have a network of over 5,000 servers in 59 countries to pick from.
+Our NordVPN review found the Panama-based provider delivered some of the fastest speeds we've tested, and you'll have a network of over 5,000 servers in 59 countries to pick from.
 That means no matter where you are, you're pretty much guaranteed a connection that will work great on your regular internet line.

 Nord's apps are very stable, meaning you won't be going back and forth to check on it, and you can also set it up on a router to cover your consoles.
 Plus, streaming support is strong so you'll be able to watch pretty much whatever you want, wherever you are.
 However, unlike ExpressVPN, Nord doesn't offer a dedicated router app, so setup can be tricky.

 Although not quite a polished and reliable as ExpressVPN, it's still a close match and Nord's definitely worth considering.

 Its network of 3,200 servers is ample, but the biggest draw is the combination of unlimited connections plus a sub-$2.50 price tag.
 Both are almost unheard of in the VPN industry, and that combination is absolutely unbeatable.
 Surfshark is simply the best way to get a gaming VPN on the cheap.

 No, the apps don't have quite as much configuration as others, and yes, the support system is marginally slower, but if you're happy to stick with the recommended settings, evade throttling, access tons of Netflix libraries and more, then this is the best-value way to do it.